 This insight also motivated us to test out the concept of user created labels which allows the users to mark their saved places with their own labels like “Home”, “Changi Airport”, “Sis’s House” etc. Initial experiment results were extremely encouraging and we got significantly higher usage and repeat rates from users.

-Customers from Singapore and Myanmar tend to save around 3 addresses each whereas customers from Indonesia, Malaysia, Philippines, Thailand, Vietnam and Cambodia save 2 addresses each.
-A customer from Indonesia has saved a whopping 1,191 addresses!
+Consumers from Singapore and Myanmar tend to save around 3 addresses each whereas consumers from Indonesia, Malaysia, Philippines, Thailand, Vietnam and Cambodia save 2 addresses each.
+A consumer from Indonesia has saved a whopping 1,191 addresses!

-Apart from saving home and office addresses our customers are also saving their child’s school address and places of worship.
+Apart from saving home and office addresses our consumers are also saving their child’s school address and places of worship.
 Some of them are also saving their favourite shopping destinations.

 Another observation, as someone may have guessed, is regarding cluster of home addresses.
 Home addresses in Singapore are evenly scattered across the island (map on upper left) but the same are concentrated in specific pockets of the city in Jakarta (map on lower left).
 However office addresses are concentrated in specific areas in both cities - CBD and Changi area in Singapore (map on upper right) and along central Jakarta in Jakarta (map on lower right).